|

 I did a couple little tasks in the basement, mostly draining the heatpump-based hot water heater so I don't have to worry about it should basement temperatures fall below freezing.
 Similarly, I drained the water out of the two kickspace heaters that heat the basement, since they're unlikely to survive a freezing event full of water.
 I also investigated the running of the cold water pipe from the well pressure tank to see how easy it would be to make a simple easy-to-winterize setup for visits in the winter that would allow me to maybe use the downstairs toilet and perhaps even the kitchen sink.
 I'd have to install valves to isolate these things from the rest of the plumbing system so I could quickly get them working and then just as quickly re-winterize them.

 After that, though, I had nothing I needed to accomplish at the cabin.
 So I ran the well pump to get water into a bucket, which I then used to wash the dishes I'd dirtied.
 I also dumped out the grounds in the french press, something I'd forgotten to do before leaving the cabin last time.
-I then packed up all the perishable, made the bed, and prepared to leave the cabin.
+I then packed up all the perishables, made the bed, and prepared to leave the cabin.

 Had I been with Ramona and Neville, we would've quickly been on the road, me sipping the last of a beer I'd started shortly before leaving.
 But Charlotte is a fucking weirdo, and when I told her and Neville we had to get in the car and go for a ride, she freaked out (probably remembering all the traumatic times I'd had to force her into a vehicle at the cabin).
 She trotted off up the slope, and westward into the woods and then along the top of the lookout rocks until she disappeared.
 I didn't see her again for at least a half hour.
 Neville, who had cooperatively hopped into the Forester's passenger seat, eventually became bored and cold and came back into the cabin, where I was sipping a beer in hopes of taking the edge off my hangover.
 Eventually Charlotte made an appearance on the east deck, but when I tried to encourage her to come in, she was suspicious and disappeared again.

 The sun was going down and I didn't want to have to drive all the way back to Hurely in the dark.
 So I hiked down the driveway until I was well within sight of Ibrahim's A-frame, and there was Charlotte trotting up towards me.
 I said nothing but kind words to her, and she became less suspicious.
 Eventually I got her to come into the cabin, where I barricaded the dog door.
 She was too nervous to hang out in the living room with Neville and retreated upstairs to the beanbag in the loft.
 So I carried Neville up the stairs so he could join her, which would allow me to get near enough to attach a leash to Charlotte's collar.
 As I did so, she was trembling from anxiety.
-Knowing she would try to break free if I tired to walk her down the steps, I scooped her up in my arms and carried her, telling Neville we were getting in the car.
-This worked pretty well and Charlotte only began thrashing as I about to put in her the Forester's backseat.
+Knowing she would try to break free if I tried to walk her down the steps, I scooped her up in my arms and carried her, telling Neville we were getting in the car.
+This worked pretty well and Charlotte only began thrashing as I was about to put in her the Forester's backseat.
 But Neville was just then getting in too, so she quickly accepted that this was how things were going to be.
 She panted heavily at times on the ride home, but she never vomited.

 The drive back to Hurley via the scenic route was fairly uneventful.
 A state trooper followed me for something like six miles from just south of Fultonville nearly all the way to Charleston, and I felt like he was looking for any opportunity to pull me over, since there were places he could've passed me and did not.
 I kept my speed to no more than five miles over the speed limit, being careful to slow down to 35 mph as I drove through Glen.
 I also tried to stay within the lines and I didn't do any fidgeting in the car.
 There were a couple empty beer cans I might have to explain, but they were empty.
 Eventually, though, the trooper turned off of 30A and disappeared, and I could continue driving in peace.
 It was dark by the time I reached Middleburgh at around 5:00pm, and I was back in Hurley a little after 6:00.
 Normally I would've cracked open a road beer in Cairo, but it was Saturday evening and I figured I stood a good chance of getting pulled over.
 Indeed, Gretchen had been pulled over for speeding on Thursday night while driving Route 23 westbound out of Catskill.
 The cop had let her off without a ticket once he decided she wasn't drunk (though Gretchen actually had drunk a glass of wine).